British Columbia Rent Increases Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Most provinces limit how much and how often your landlord can raise the rent.
-In general, rent can only go up once every 12 months, and your landlord must give you written notice — usually 90 days in advance.
+Most provinces cap how often and how much rent can move.
+The general rule across the country: rent goes up at most once every 12 months, and a landlord must give written notice — usually 90 days in advance — on a prescribed form.

-- Manitoba: Annual guideline set by the Residential Tenancies Branch.
+• Manitoba: annual guideline set by the Residential Tenancies Branch.

 When does it apply?